GeminiCCCC/SystemDesign/go.md

 * whenever return &u, the struct u will be allocated in heap instead of stack, because stack memory will be self-cleaned once the function is returned.
 And allocation in heap comes with a cost which is garbage collection

 ## Array, slice
-* array is very efficient because it creates predictable access pattern which will preload data into the processor before we need it. and L1, L2 caches inside precessor is much faster than the main memory
+* array is very efficient because it creates predictable access pattern which will preload data into the processor before we need it. and L1, L2 caches inside precessor is much faster than the main memory.
+Because go is not working on a virtual machine like JVM, it directly works with the machine which is the processor.
+That's why it's so important to optimize for predicatable access pattern, and linked list, queue, stack are not so great of doing it.